StockwatchDev/stockwatch/README.md

    to be picked up by the different scripts, or be put as last positional commandline argument

-## Download data manually
+# Download data manually

 The data used for the analysis in the stockwatch application can be downloaded manually.
-There is also an automatic scraper created for the portfolio data, which can be found [here](#markdown-header-scraping-the-porfolio-data-from-de-giro)
+There is also an automatic scraper for the portfolio data, more about this [here](#markdown-header-scraping-the-porfolio-data-from-de-giro)

-### Portfolio data (stock positions)
+## Portfolio data (stock positions)

 1. Log in with De Giro
 2. Select the Portfolio tab (Dutch: Portefeuille)